Foreign Language Bio

 - United States Patent and Trademark Office

-Mr. Gao is a partner in the Intellectual Property, Business Trial and Corporate Practice Groups in the firm's Shanghai office.
+Harris Gao is a partner in the Intellectual Property, Business Trial and Corporate Practice Groups in the firm's Shanghai office.

 Areas of Practice

-Harris Gao is a registered U.S. patent attorney with a track record in international IP litigation and technology transactions, and he is particularly active in assisting Chinese companies and investors in strategic investments and critical technology acquisitions.
+Harris is a registered U.S. patent attorney with a track record in international IP litigation and technology transactions, and he is particularly active in assisting Chinese companies and investors in strategic investments and critical technology acquisitions.

-Mr. Gao’s litigation practice encompass a wide variety of cross-border disputes, including patent litigation, trade secrets, securities litigation and enforcement, FCPA investigation, antitrust, product liability, complex commercial litigation, and international arbitration.
+Harris’ litigation practice encompass a wide variety of cross-border disputes, including patent litigation, trade secrets, securities litigation and enforcement, FCPA investigation, antitrust, product liability, complex commercial litigation, and international arbitration.
 He is experienced with a wide variety of litigation forums, including the Hong Kong International Arbitration Centre (HKIAC), the China International Economic and Trade Arbitration Commission (CIETAC), and the United States International Trade Commission (USITC).
 He also advises clients on issues before various regulatory agencies in the Unites States and China.
-Mr. Gao’s deep understanding of the cultural and legal differences between the U.S. and China enables him to offer his clients effective solutions to their cross-border disputes.
+Harris’ deep understanding of the cultural and legal differences between the U.S. and China enables him to offer his clients effective solutions to their cross-border disputes.

-Mr. Gao' technology transaction practice includes IP licensing, technology alliance, research and development, outsourcing, and manufacturing and supply agreements.
+Harris' technology transaction practice includes IP licensing, technology alliance, research and development, outsourcing, and manufacturing and supply agreements.
 He has extensive experience assisting multinational companies and Chinese companies in structuring and negotiating cross-border transactions where intellectual property is a significant component.

 - Advised a number of leading handsets companies on various licensing and litigation issues, particularly on the fair, reasonable and non-discriminatory (FRAND) licensing of standard-essential patents (SEPs).